runloopai/api-client-python/README.md

 Certain errors are automatically retried 5 times by default, with a short exponential backoff.
-Connection errors (for example, due to a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, and >=500 Internal errors are all retried by default.
+Connection errors (for example, due to a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, and >=500 Internal errors are all retried by default for GET requests.
+For POST requests, only 429 errors will be retried.

 You can use the `max_retries` option to configure or disable retry settings: